Frequently Asked Questions

-As of August 2018, 12 students have graduated from this program.
-9 of these are working in industry, 2 are working in academia, and 1 is pursuing a PhD.
+As of May 2022, 41 students have graduated from this program.
+26 of these are working in the industry, 3 are working in academia, 2 work with health providers, and 10 others have gone on to other endeavors like pursuing a PhD, consulting, etc.

 Does the program provide internship opportunities for its students?

-Will soon be offering one internship opportunity starting Fall 2020.
-We can also refer our students to internship programs offered through the public and private sectors.
+We refer our students to internship programs offered through the public and private sectors.

 What are the differences between MS-HOPE and an MPH?

-There is some overlap between our core, required courses and those required for the MPH in Health Systems and Policy, Epidemiology or Quantitative Methods (QNME).
-This is by design, since graduates from our program will need the same core skills, especially in quantitative disciplines such as biostatistics, epidemiology and economics, as first year graduate students in those concentrations.
+There is some overlap between our core, required courses and those required for the MPH in Health Systems and Policy, Epidemiology.
+This is by design since graduates from our program will need the same core skills, especially in quantitative disciplines such as biostatistics, epidemiology, and economics, as first-year graduate students in those concentrations.
 The distinction in this program will be primarily in the second year, both in the electives that will be available, as well as in the type of project students will be conducting as part of their 2nd year “Capstone Research” project, which will be similar to a master’s thesis research project.
 Those projects will be somewhat more quantitative and empirically-focused than most of the MPH 2nd year practicum projects.